linhhktran/Carbon-Emission-Analysis/README.md

 | Audi A6                                                                                                                            | 111282          |
 | Average of all GM vehicles produced and used in the 10 year life-cycle.                                                            | 100621          |

-**Discussion:** Large-scale wind turbines dominate the list due to their significant production and life-cycle carbon footprints.
+**Discussion:** Large-scale wind turbines dominate the list, and while they are renewable energy generators, their production and manufacturing processes are responsible for a significant carbon footprint.

 ***Question 2.2: What are the industry groups of these products?***

+Using GROUP BY for industry groups after summing up total carbon emissions, giving a high-level view of which industries contribute the most.

 ``` sql
 SELECT
     pe.product_name,